 The Audit Committee is chaired by an Independent Director who is not the Chairman of the Board and is constituted by at least three members.
-During the reporting period, the majority of the Audit Committee was independent.
-After the reporting period and following Mr Burgess' appointment to the Audit Committee, the Audit Committee now comprises four members of which half are independent.
+During the reporting period, the Audit Committee comprised four members of which half are independent.
 The Committee meets with the external auditor without management present at least twice a year to allow an opportunity to discuss any matters that the Committee or the external auditor believes should be discussed privately.